ddmitov/perl-executing-browser/README.md

 ## Features

 **Usability:**
-* Perl 5 scripts can be fed directly from HTML forms using GET or POST methods or using AJAX requests.
+* Perl 5 scripts can be fed from HTML forms using direct GET and POST or AJAX requests to a built-in pseudo-domain.
+* Output from long running Perl 5 scripts can be seamlessly inserted into the HTML DOM of the calling local page.
 * Any version of Perl 5 can be used.
 * Basic security restrictions are imposed on every Perl script.
 * PEB can be started from any folder.